-Learning Italian the hard way
+Learning Italian the hard way; how good is your Italian?

 We set off, hubby and me, with car and caravan, for the Amalfi coast, Italy.
 People who have caravan rigs 40′ (12 metres) long shouldn’t go to the Amalfi coast, but that is a different story.
 We parked at a campsite near Naples.
 With me I had my trusty dictionary and my trusty phrase book, items I make sure I have with me wherever we go because – for me – part of the fun of being in foreign climes is trying to speak the lingo.
 All the way down the motorway I had driven my poor husband mad by saying everything with an Italian accent.